My HomeLab – Enterprise Hardware Running Household Workloads

 3. Cost To Buy : The cost of a modern NAS can be quite expensive.
 I paid $250 for a DL380 G9 (no rails) with 64GB of RAM.
 Simply put the compute is basically free.
 Storage is a universal given but compute is in effect given away.
 I will talk about Cost To Run below

 4. Reliability : Having lived in the HP & Cisco eco-system for 25+ years broadly speaking enterprise hardware is solid gear.
 If you are not a enteprise hardware guy.
 The DL380 is like the Toyota Camry, they are so common parts are not an issue.
 ECC Ram multiple PSU’s etc .
-Running OPNsense I need relaibility
+Running OPNsense I need reliability

 This is gear that comes out of data centres as organisations refresh their fleets.
 It was designed for continuous operation.
 It has features that consumer hardware simply does not offer.
 ECC memory protects against bit flips.
 Redundant power supplies keep you running during a PSU failure.
 Hot swap drive bays let you replace failed drives without downtime.
 Out of band management via iLO (Integrated Lights-Out) gives you remote console access even when the OS is unresponsive.

 The hardware is worth almost nothing.
-A server that would have cost tens of thousands of dollars when new can be picked up on eBay for a few hundred dollars and that is what I did.
+A server that would have cost tens of thousands of dollars when new can be picked up on eBay for a few hundred dollars, and that is what I did.

 Consumer NAS (Synology/QNAP)Enterprise Server (e.g. DL380 G9)